bilalattari/bilalattari/README.md

-- 🔭 I’m currently working on Prevens App
+- 🔭 I’m currently working on Islamic DDdesk
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Youtube and Facebook
 - 🤔 I’m looking for help with Flutter architecture.